 *PC-21 = permitless carry if at least 21 years old

-Not be addicted to, or be an unlawful user or distributor of, marijuana or any controlled substance;
+Not be addicted to, or an unlawful user or distributor of, marijuana or any controlled substance;

-Not have been convicted of public drunkenness, or of a substantially similar offense within the 3-year period immediately preceding the application;
+Not have been convicted of a violation of Section 18.2-266 or a substantially similar local ordinance, or of public drunkenness, anywhere in the United States, or its territories within the 3-year period immediately preceding the application;

-Not have been convicted of stalking or have a charge pending;
+Not be an individual who has been convicted of, or have a charge pending of stalking;

-Not have previous convictions or adjudications of delinquency based on an offense which would have been at the time of conviction a felony if committed by an adult [Only convictions occurring within 16 years following the later of the date of (i) the conviction or adjudication or (ii) release from any incarceration imposed upon such conviction or adjudication shall be deemed to be “previous convictions.”];
+Not be an individual whose previous convictions or adjudications of delinquency were based on an offense which would have been at the time of conviction a felony if committed by an adult;

-Not have received mental health treatment or substance abuse treatment in a residential setting within 5 years prior to the date of his or her application for a concealed handgun permit; and
+Not have received mental health treatment or substance abuse treatment in a residential setting within 5 years of this application;

 Applicants who do not reside in Virginia can apply by mail.
 An application package can be obtained by emailing the Virginia state police at [email protected] or writing to them at the following address: